CHAPTER EXCELLENCE PLAN

 The Chapter Excellence Plan (CEP) is a reporting and planning tool that ensures each Delta Upsilon chapter is operationally sound and firmly rooted in the Four Founding Principles.
 Through the CEP web portal, chapter Executive Board members can log in and create and submit submissions at any time for IHQ staff to review and provide feedback on.
 CEP is a points-based system that awards points for each submission, with criteria ranging from explaining chapter operations to describing an event the chapter planned or attended.
 Each submission has a set point value associated to it ranging from 3 to 5 points.
 Submissions can receive full, partial or no points based on the quality and completeness of entry.

-The submission site for spring 2018 is now open!
+The submission site for fall 2018 will open soon!

 History of CEP

 Before 2011, all chapters would submit binders of information regarding programming, policies, procedures and operations to IHQ at the end of each school year.
 These binders would then be reviewed and feedback sent back to the chapters.
 In 2011, CEP began in its online format to provide more direct and constant feedback to chapters about their programming and general operations.

 CEP submission criteria are broken down in a variety of ways for chapters.